odhondt/odhondt.github.io/_portfolio/portfolio-1.md

 Its goal is to ease the development of complex remote sensing processing chains combining different modalities like radar and optical.

 Currently, the implemented features are:
-- Interferometric processing of Sentinel-1 pairs, including TOPS processing steps like azimuth deramping, DEM assisted coregistration and Range-Doppler terrain correction and Enhanced Spectral Diversity.
-Individual bursts as well as full products can be processed and cropped to any area of interest provided by the user.
+- Interferometric processing of Sentinel-1 pairs, including TOPS processing steps like azimuth deramping, DEM assisted coregistration, Range-Doppler terrain correction and Enhanced Spectral Diversity.
+Individual bursts can be processed as well as full products and cropped to any area of interest provided by the user.
-- Amplitude geocoding of SLC Sentinel-1 images, with Beta or Sigma Nought calibration
+- Amplitude geocoding of SLC Sentinel-1 images, with Beta or Sigma Nought calibration.
-- Ability to apply processing in the SAR geometry and further project the results in a geographic coordinate systems using lookup-tables
+- Ability to apply processing in the SAR geometry and further project the results in a geographic coordinate systems using lookup-tables.
 - Geocoding merging and cropping of Sentinel-2 products with selection of radiometric bands and optional color compositing (natural RGB, CIR, SWIR, etc)
 - Easy exploration of Sentinel-1 footprints to retrieve interferometric pairs
 - Downloading of various digital elevation models given a user defined  geometry